-Director, Strategic Partnerships, Mass General Brigham Global Advisory, Mass General Brigham
+- Director, Strategic Partnerships, Mass General Brigham Global Advisory

-Dr. Philip D. Anderson, MD, FACEP, is an Assistant Professor of Emergency Medicine at the Harvard Medical School and the Director of International Collaborations for the Department of Emergency Medicine at the Brigham and Women’s Hospital (BWH) in Boston.
-He also serves as a Program Director for the Fellowship in Emergency Department Leadership and Management at BWH.
+Philip D. Anderson, MD, FACEP is an Assistant Professor of Emergency Medicine at Harvard Medical School and Emergency Medicine faculty at Mass General Brigham (MGB) in Boston.
+He also serves as a Program Director for the Fellowship in Emergency Department Leadership and Management at MGB.

 Dr. Anderson has advised governmental organizations, academic institutions, and private healthcare institutions on the development and optimization of emergency care delivery systems in over a dozen countries including Denmark, Iceland, Sweden, Italy, Honduras, Panama, Armenia, Turkey, the United Arab Emirates, and Saudi Arabia.
 He has also served as an advisor to the United Nations Disaster Management Training Program and the World Health Organization.